CedricVanhaverbeke/frontend-recruitment/README.md

 - Write a test that doesn't do anything true.equals(true)
 - Pass an array that makes use of both .map and .filter instead of putting it in one .filter
 - forget to add styling for mobile friendly things
-- Write pure html instead of jsx
+- Write pure html instead of jsx, write class instead of className
 - forget to wrap an input field in a form
 - Add an onclick function on a submit button in a form
 - Write a component that basically uses two of the same styled buttons.
 Test if they see that this should be one component